Reading The Row’s Pre-Fall 2026 lookbook through 1930s couture portraiture

 Between Abstraction and Wearability

 Light interacts with these colors gently, building a narrative within grayscale.
+The exploration of neutrality as emotional language continues.

 The Beauty of Imperfect Balance